datafold-dev/datafold/doc/source/intro.rst

 space is assumed to be a manifold.
 The temporal context and inherent order of time series data require a more specialized data structure compared to general point clouds.
-This includes that the usual assumption of idependent and identically distributed (i.i.d.) samples no longer holds.
+This includes that the usual assumption of independent and identically distributed (i.i.d.) samples no longer holds.
 However, to describe the phase space manifold, models for point cloud data become relevant again and can improve the accuracy to identify a dynamical system from data.